Chart Color Schemes

 Transport

-The service frequency is 548 trips per day across all routes, which equates to approximately 51 weekly trips per stop.
+According to the 2021 Census, 14.8% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency averages 326 trips per day across all routes, equating to approximately 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport